revature-curriculum/PEP-WebDevProject_Recipe/README.md

 - Ensure that the most up-to-date list of recipes is displayed after each user action.
 - Ensure that, if the user clicks on the "Search" button, the relevant recipe should display the search results.

+### 4: The user can view, add, and delete ingredients.
+Located within the `frontend/src/main/java/com/revature/parent/ingredient` folder, the files `ingredient-page.html` and `ingredient-page.js` should be present.
+Their purpose is to provide the main interface and functionality required to allow the user view and manage ingredients.
+Read the comments in these files in order to complete the below tasks:
+- Ensure the specified elements have been added to the HTML page.
+- Ensure the elements have the specified id values as mentioned in the instructions.
+- Ensure that, when the HTML page loads, it contains an initial list of ingredients.
+- Ensure that, if the user clicks on the "Add Ingredient" button, the relevant recipe should be displayed in the list of recipes.
+- Ensure that, if the user clicks on the "Delete Recipe" button, the relevant recipe should no longer be displayed in the list of ingredients.
+- Ensure that the most up-to-date list of ingredients is displayed after each user action.

+Additionally, you would also need to review the `recipe-page.html` and `recipe-page.js` files in the  `frontend/src/main/java/com/revature/parent/recipe` regarding the functionality needed to ensure the ingredients page can only be accessed by admin users.